 This is a one stop shop on everything you need to know about how much bartenders get paid.

-So strap in, find some coffee and let’s dive in!
+So strap in, find some coffee (or something stronger) and let’s dive in!

 Let’s clear something up….